somu-sartungi10/somu-sartungi10/README.md

 ###

 <p align="left">
-I’m passionate about working with data — from exploring and analyzing it to uncover meaningful insights, to building machine learning models that solve real-world problems.<br><br>
+I’m passionate about working with data — from exploring and analyzing it to uncover meaningful insights, to building machine learning models that solve real-world problems.

-My focus lies in combining <b>Data Analysis</b> and <b>Data Science</b> to transform raw data into actionable intelligence.
+My focus is on designing, training, and deploying machine learning models, along with processing and transforming raw data into intelligent, data-driven solutions.”
 </p>

 ###